PatEvans/5x5-Tic-Tac-Toe-RL-Epsilon-Greedy/README.md

 # 5x5-TicTacToe-RL-Epsilon-Greedy

-Randomly Trained Agent vs Random Agent:
+Epsilon Greedy Trained Agent vs Random Agent:

 Trained over 400,000 games with a decreasing value for epsilon.
 Where epsilon represents the probability that for each move in a training game, a random rather than a greedy move is selected.